MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab14_Configre Sales.md

     4. Repeat step b. and c. to create an item discount group for **MONITOR** and **ACCESSORIES**

-    5. Select the search for page icon in the top-right corner of the page, enter **Items**, and then choose the related link.
+    5. Select the Search icon in the top-right corner of the page, enter `Items` and then choose the related link.

     6. On the **Items** list page, select the **15” Flat panel (CHW1002)**